bat/bat/doc/manual/readme.md

 Better would be to define something in javascript that takes two arguments, the previous and next chapter, and style it with css.

+Can't link to installation instructions because its pure markdown for good display on github.

 ### link to equation